randyhongg/randyhongg.github.io/_pages/about.md

 Hello!
 I'm Randy Hong, a PhD. student in the Neuroscience Graduate Group at the University of California, Davis.

 I am a graduate of Hobart and William Smith Colleges and a recipient of the full-tuition Posse Foundation scholarship.
-I graduated Summa Cum Laude with my Bachelor of Science in Computational Neuroscience, Bachelor of Arts in Public Health, and a minor in Physics.
-I was also the selected commencement speaker for my graduation.
+I graduated Summa Cum Laude and as the commencement speaker with my Bachelor of Science in Computational Neuroscience, Bachelor of Arts in Public Health, and a minor in Physics.

 ![Commencement speaker](images/commencement_speaker.jpg)